maxiepax/go-via/README.md

 sudo chmod +x /usr/bin/docker-compose
 ```

-create the following docker-compose.yaml file to not specify a config file (dhcpd will serve on all interfaces)
+Option A: create the following docker-compose.yaml file to not specify a config file (dhcpd will serve on all interfaces)
 ``` yaml
 version: "3.9"
 services: